Xubuntu/wiki.xubuntu.org/Xubuntu-Git-Workflow.md

 time for us to move.

 -   **Consistent Workflow:** Git is now used by both all of our upstreams.
-Debian, Xfce, and Shimmer Project all use git.
+Debian, Xfce, and Shimmer Project all use Git.
 Upstream contributions become easier with a familiar process.
 -   **Familiarity:** Git is one of the most popular version control systems for open source projects.
 New contributors are more likely